-Readers familiar with the common frustrations of business ownership — personnel conflict, profit woes and inadequate growth — may find help in Gino Wickman’s “Traction.”
+Readers familiar with the common frustrations of business ownership — personnel conflict, profit woes and inadequate growth — may find help in Wickman’s “Traction.”
 The book reviews his system for strengthening six key components of a business.
-First published in 2012, the system outlined in this book, he says, still holds true in 2021.
+First published in 2012, the system outlined in this book, he says, still holds true.

 “My advice to entrepreneurs remains consistent — get what you want from your business,” Wickman says.
 “Far too many business owners and leaders don’t; crises caused by a global pandemic or the collapse of financial markets certainly intensify that problem.”